Table of Contents - How To Clean A Hot Tub Without Draining It

 A spa vacuum helps remove settled debris at the bottom of your hot tub.
 These special vacuums pick up sand, small pebbles, and other bits without draining the water.

 The Paradise Spa Vac pulls out debris from your spa’s floor using siphon action.
+It doesn’t need batteries or water connections.
+You can reach every corner with its aluminum pole that stretches over 7 feet.

 The Water Tech Pool Blaster Max on Amazon might be your best bet if you want a battery-powered option for quick cleanups.

 A turkey baster can handle small spots of debris quite well.
+Just squeeze the bulb, put the tip over the debris, let go of the bulb, and pull it out.

 4. Clean the waterline with vinegar or spa cleaner

 Oils, lotions, and body care products build up at the waterline.
+White vinegar makes a budget-friendly and effective cleaner for removing scum lines from your hot tub shell.

 Here’s how to use vinegar: